Costa-Silva/hyparview/README.md

-# Kotlin implementation of HyParView: a membership protocol for reliable gossip-based broadcast
+# HyParView: a membership protocol for reliable gossip-based broadcast

 This system uses HyParView protocol to get knowledge of all the nodes in the system.